88-Keys

-Charles Misodi Njapa (born March 5, 1976), better known by his stage name 88-Keys, is an American record producer and rapper from New York City.
+Charles Misodi Njapa (born March 5, 1976), known professionally as 88-Keys, is an American record producer and rapper from New York City.

 Biography

 Born in New York City to West African parents from Cameroon, he was raised in the Eastchester section of the Bronx and later in West Hempstead on Long Island, where he attended high school.

 88-Keys first took an interest in hip hop after hearing Prince Paul's production on De La Soul's 1989 critically acclaimed album 3 Feet High and Rising.
 In the early 1990s, 88-Keys met rapper-producers Q-Tip, Pete Rock and Large Professor working as an intern at West Hempstead's The Music Palace recording studio.
 It was Large Professor who gave Charles his 88-Keys moniker after witnessing his skills on the Ensoniq ASR-10 keyboard.

-Upon considering a serious career in music, 88-Keys's parents and older brother began trying to point him into the field of medicine because it was a more "professional field" and the music industry didn't seem like a lucrative move.
+Upon considering a serious career in music, 88-Keys's parents and older brother began trying to point him into the field of medicine because it was a more "professional field" and the music industry did not seem like a lucrative move.
 After briefly attending Hofstra University and Queens College, 88-Keys dropped out to pursue his dreams of being a record producer.
 His decision was fueled by an opportunity to record some tracks with The Pharcyde who were recording in California.
-88-Keys currently resides in Harlem, New York with his wife and two daughters.

 In addition to his passion for music, 88-Keys has expressed his love for fashion, most notably Ralph Lauren.
-During an interview with Metro 88-Keys revealed that he has worn Polo Ralph Lauren every day for 16 years.
+In a 2008 interview with Metro, 88-Keys revealed that he had worn Polo Ralph Lauren every day for 16 years.